Skip to main content

 v13 Configuration Options

-When the search is triggered, Site Search 360 allows you to show results in an overlay (default) or embed the results seamlessly into your page.
+Site Search 360 can display results in an overlay (default) or embedded into your page.
+To embed results, configure results.embedConfig:

 var ss360Config = {